 While you’re in the Merchant Portal, you can browse through detailed analytics on your menu performance, operations, and customer feedback.
 In particular, the Operations Quality tab helps you track key metrics such as missing items, Dasher wait time, order accuracy, and customer ratings.
 The Merchant Portal will analyze these metrics and help you identify your business's strengths and areas for improvement.
 Armed with this data, you can then make the necessary adjustments to improve your operations.

 8. Hold regular check-ins with your DoorDash account manager

 If you have a DoorDash account manager, set up quarterly check-ins to review macro metrics that you don't have time to look at every day, or to help quantify data like Dasher wait time or customer reviews.

 “Successful Dasher pickups start at a higher level, and having good communication with our DoorDash account manager helps us identify trends and problem spots,” noted Gianluca.
 “You get reviews every day, but unless you're tracking it regularly it’s hard to quantify it.
 That’s why it’s good to check that quantified data on a regular basis.”

-9. Encourage Dashers to bring hot bags, and safely seal deliver orders
+9. Encourage Dashers to bring hot bags, and safely seal deliver orders, especially for food delivery

 Using proper to-go equipment such as hot bags, catering bags, or insulated tote bags helps improve the delivery food quality and boosts customer ratings for both Dashers and restaurants.